PunitSubudhi/minimal-memorial-website/.github/PLAN.md

 ## Current Feature Set
 - Static homepage (`/`) reserved for site content (text and pictures) and a separate "Tributes" page at `/tributes` that serves the Bootstrap carousel, tribute submission form, and a gallery of recent tributes.
 - Tribute detail view (`/tributes/<id>`) showcasing the full message and associated photos.
-- Photo uploads converted to WebP, base64-stored, and rendered inline.
+- Photo uploads converted to WebP and stored in S3 (legacy base64 rows still render).
 - Hero carousel populated automatically from `static/images/` with graceful fallback messaging; carousel and submission are rendered on the Tributes page.
 - ntfy push notification dispatched after each successful tribute save.
 - Neon Postgres persistence with Flask-Migrate migrations applied (latest revision `07075a1ea27e_use_timezone_aware_timestamps`).